-Hammond & Shaw are a well established firm of Chartered Surveyors in South Devon, offering Mortgage Valuations, HomeBuyer Surveys and Building Surveys for properties in Exeter, Newton Abbot, Plymouth and the surrounding area.
-With a wealth of experience in residential property surveying, our directors have built up a reputation for excellence and professionalism in all our dealings.
+Hammond & Shaw is a long-established local firm of Chartered Surveyors in South Devon, providing Mortgage Valuations, HomeBuyer Surveys and Building Surveys for property clients in Exeter, Newton Abbot, Plymouth and the surrounding area.
+With a wealth of experience in residential property surveying, our directors have developed a strong reputation for excellence and professionalism in all our dealings.

 What is a HomeBuyer Survey?

-A HomeBuyer Survey is a detailed inspection and report designed by the Royal Institution of Chartered Surveyors (RICS) to provide prospective buyers with important information regarding the condition of a property they are thinking of purchasing.
+An RICS HomeBuyer Survey is a detailed inspection and report designed by the Royal Institution of Chartered Surveyors (RICS) to provide prospective home buyers with important information regarding the condition of the property they are looking to purchase.

-The Report produced is written in user friendly and jargon free English, making it a valuable document accessible to everyone.
+The written survey report is produced in user-friendly and jargon-free English, making it a valuable document accessible to everyone.
 Its aim is to help you:

-- Make an informed decision on your property purchase
+- Make an informed decision on your impending property purchase

 - Discover and budget for any urgent or major repairs to the building

 - Consider if any other advice should be sought prior to exchanging contracts